-- a) At least half of the employee representatives up to all except 1 are elected by employees of the company. - Only half it is, if there is an individual case according to the second point in b). - The company's employees are free to choose whether these representatives are from within the company or from outside.
-So they can e.g. flexibly choose sometimes more and sometimes less external labor unionists. - b) A minimum of 1 to a maximum of half of the employee representatives is elected by unions: - 1.
-Directly elected by unions is by default at least 1 representative. - 2.
-In special cases it makes sense that half of the employee representatives are directly elected by unions.
+- a) At least half of the SB-members of the employees up to all except 1 are elected by employees of the company. - Only half it is, if there is an individual case according to the second point in b). - The company's employees are free to choose whether these SB-members are from within the company or from outside.
+So they can e.g. flexibly choose sometimes more and sometimes less external labor unionists. - b) A minimum of 1 to a maximum of half of the SB-members of the employees is elected by unions: - 1.
+Directly elected by unions is by default at least 1 SB-member. - 2.
+In special cases it makes sense that half of the SB-members of the employees are directly elected by unions.
 Example: finance or high-tech companies with high-income employees.
 Such companies can have a great influence on society and by this on the great number of employees at other companies, who earn less.
 The interests of these worse earning employees are supported by the direct influence of the unions.

-So that half of the employees representatives are directly elected by labor unions (for the benefit of this see also "4.4 chairperson of a SB"), in individual cases this can be set in union meetings with 2/3-majority:
+So that half of the SB-members of the employees are directly elected by labor unions (for the benefit of this see also "4.4 chairperson of a SB"), in individual cases this can be set in union meetings with 2/3-majority:

-- o without time limit in a central international assembly - or with time limit in a smaller, subordinate assembly; there also faster decisions are to be possible.
+- without time limit in a central international assembly - or with time limit in a smaller, subordinate assembly; there also faster decisions are to be possible.

-An early reelection is not necessary: From the result of the last election of employee representatives results the candidates for additional seats for the representatives directly elected by unions, as well as the representatives of a) losing their SB-seat.
+An early reelection is not necessary: From the result of the last election of the SB-members of the employees results the additional members directly elected by unions, as well as the members of a) losing their SB-seat.

-For these individual cases also applies: In the SB an odd number of employee representatives is reduced to an even number, so there is 1 employee representative less: If e.g. a SB normally has 5 employee representatives, now only 4 employee representatives remain, 2 of them are directly elected by labor unions.
+For these individual cases also applies: In the SB an odd number of members of the employees is reduced to an even number, so there is 1 member of the employees less: If e.g. a SB normally has 5 members of the employees, now only 4 remain, 2 of them are directly elected by labor unions.

-c) In deviation from a) and b) there could be an additional regulation for companies with big financial value that have only very few employees: The employees have only 1 employee representative in the SB, and this one was directly elected by unions.
+c) In deviation from a) and b) there could be an additional regulation for companies with big financial value that have only very few employees: The employees have only 1 SB-member, and this one was directly elected by unions.
 And the shareholders receive an additional seat.

-Example: The ratio shareholders:employees:population is now 4:1:3 instead of 3:3:3.
+Example: The ratio shareholders:employees:thirdGroup is now 4:1:3 instead of 3:3:3.